What is the Ketogenic Diet Therapy?

 During any period of illness, you should make sure to follow advice from your GP, local paediatrician and neurologist, and also contact your dietitian or epilepsy nurse specialist for any further advice.

 If any new medications are prescribed, you should make a request for the reduced carbohydrate preparation, although one may not always be available.
-You may also be asked to measure your child’s blood glucose levels.
+You may also be asked to measure your/ your child’s blood glucose levels.

 • Make sure you have all the relevant products prescribed from your GP before starting the diet.